1. Get copies of your criminal records

 4. File the forms

 File your forms with the Circuit Clerk in the county where you were arrested or charged with the offense.
 In some counties, you may have to attach copies of your court dispositions.
+In Cook County, file your forms with the Circuit Clerk in the district where you were arrested.

 Call the Circuit Clerk and ask how much it will cost to file your forms and the types of payment (cash, check, credit, online) they take and the number of copies required.